AakashKumarNain/skin_cancer_detection/README.md

 As a Machine Learning Engineer, if we can't help the doctors and ultimately society, then what are we good at?
 Healthcare is a complicated field and using Machine Learning in this field has its own *advantages* and *disadvantages*.
 There is a limit to which we can do things with ML in healthcare.
 In conclusion, this matters!

 ### Dataset
 The dataset is a part of [Kaggle Datasets](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000).
 A big thank you to **Kevin Mader** for uploading this dataset to kaggle.
+The dataset comprises of a total of **10,000** images stored in two folders.
+The information about the data is stored in a dataframe which looks like this:

+There are a total of **7 classes** of skin cancer in the dataset.
+After removing the duplicates and checking the final distribution as shown below, we found out that the dataset is **highly imbalanced** which poses another challenge.
+For detailed notes, please check the *EDA notebook* in the notebooks directory

+## Architecture